unbxd/search-JS-library/docs/configurations/SwatchesConfig.md

 “Enabled” is a flag or switch that allows developers to turn on or off a specific feature in an e-commerce website.
 In this context, the  "Swatches feature” refers to the ability to display swatches on the website.

-When the “enabled” flag is turned on, the swatches feature will be active,This can be used to help result even when you write incorrect query.
+When the “enabled” flag is turned on, the swatches feature will be active.
 When the “enabled” flag is turned off, the swatches feature will be disabled.
 ### Default Value
 {: .no_toc }
 ```js